jonathanzz/JJBookStore/README.md

 ********************************************************************************************************
 ## Things to do
 #### 13/8
-- Hidden URL parameters while doing GET request(ie. user detail)
+(DONE)- Hidden URL parameters while doing GET request(ie. user detail)
-- Add authorization method instead of store in Session
-- Bug of duplicate Email or Username can be registered
+- Add authorization method instead of store in Session (DONE)- Bug of duplicate Email or Username can be registered

 #### 14/8
 - Find a Email Authentition method for user validation
   - Also forget password function related to email
-- Solution for Session Cookie not timeout after close browser
-- Book search box with seletive search method(passing two parameters)
+- Solution for Session Cookie not timeout after close browser (DONE)- Book search box with seletive search method(passing two parameters)

 #### 15/8